DivanDesign/EvolutionCMS.plugins.ManagerManager.mm_ddMultipleFields/README.md

 			'width' => 200
 		]
 	],
-	//Minimum 2 employee is required
+	// Minimum 2 employee is required
 	'minRowsNumber' => 2,
-	//And maximum 10
+	// And maximum 10
 	'maxRowsNumber' => 10
 ]);
 ```